Last updated: 16 July 2026

 The messages exchanged through the platform's messaging are retained to ensure the follow-up of transactions, dispute resolution and security, for the durations indicated in sections 11 and 12.

-Circumventing the verified flow deprives you of the protections described in our Terms of Use; Damji is not responsible for the consequences of an exchange or transaction carried out outside the platform.
+Circumventing the verified flow deprives you of the protections described in our Terms of Use; Damjitech is not responsible for the consequences of an exchange or transaction carried out outside the platform.

 To ensure the quality of the catalogue and the security of the platform, we apply partially automated processing: a visibility ranking of listings, a reputation and risk scoring, assisted content moderation, as well as mechanisms for detecting fraud and suspicious listings (for example detection of risky wording, duplicate IMEIs or duplicate photos).
 These processing operations rely on our legitimate interest in offering a reliable catalogue and a safe environment.